apache/superset/RELEASING/README.md

 #### Patch release (e.g. 1.5.1)

-To compare the forthcoming patch release with the latest release from the same branch, et the previous version as the tag of the previous release (in this example `1.5.0`; remember to update accordingly)
+To compare the forthcoming patch release with the latest release from the same branch, set `--previous_version` as the tag of the previous release (in this example `1.5.0`; remember to update accordingly)

 ```bash
 python changelog.py --previous_version 1.5.0 --current_version ${SUPERSET_GITHUB_BRANCH} changelog